Xyfir/Documentation/xyfir-annotations/developers.md

-Prior to reading through the integration documentation, you should first familiarize yourself with the [user help docs](https://github.com/Xyfir/Documentation/blob/master/xyfir-annotations/help.md).
+Prior to reading through the developer documentation, you should first familiarize yourself with the [user help docs](https://github.com/Xyfir/Documentation/blob/master/xyfir-annotations/help.md).

+Currently only a small portion of the xyAnnotations API is publicly documented.
+If you need access to other parts of the API please contact us with the what you need access to and why you wish to utilize it.

 # Subscriptions